Autumn Term Course Descriptions

 Kathleen “Kat” Robinson

 Yarns.
 Shanties.
-Scuttlebutt are terms that reference the constructing of story within the context of sail.
-The relationship between the sharing of stories and a journey on water appears throughout the cultural landscape in narrative form.
+Scuttlebutt are terms that reference the constructing of story and self within the context of sail.
+The relationship between the sharing of stories and journeying on water appears throughout many cultural landscapes in narrative form.
 But why is the link between taking to the sea and telling the story of journeying by water so strongly related?
 This course encourages students to explore various narrative structures, stories, and experiences related to this link as the focus of our examination.
 Examples will range from ancient stories of the earliest seafarers to the reflective narratives of the early Americas to various fictions (and facts) of contemporary sailors.
-We will consider the ways in which narrative functions in these various stories, fictions, and tales.
+We will consider the ways in which narrative functions in these various stories, fictions, and tales to construct and to deconstruct notions of self and culture.
 We will comparatively analyze and explore various narrative devices and structures, texts and stories, and experiences on the water.
 Sources include various poems, short stories, documentary films, websites, and, of course, our experiences with the water surrounding Eckerd College.
 We will “take to the water” at one point, for as Mark Twain asserts, “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”
 Throughout our experiences in this course, we will work together to engage in academic inquiry, as well as to craft familiarity with class preparation and expectations at Eckerd College.
-The class will include water-based activities.

 Kathleen “Kat” Robinson received her Ph.D. in Literature from the University of South Florida, after having completed her Master’s and Bachelor’s in Literature.
 She came to Eckerd College in 2008, after teaching at the University of South Florida.
 She is currently the Fellowships and Scholarship Advisor for Eckerd College.
 Her research interests include the study of trauma and narrative in modern American and British Literature and the presentation and representation of war in narrative.
 She has published and presented on Ernest Hemingway, on treasure and treasure-hunting in Florida, and on the effect of war on the narrative structure of Ernest Hemingway and Norman Mailer.
 She is involved with the local sailing community.
 She enjoys traveling and sailing (especially when the two coalesce).